Frequently Asked Questions

 What qualifies as a trademark?

 Any mark, logo, symbol, artwork, nickname, letter(s), word(s), or combination of these that can be associated with the University qualifies as a trademark.
-View trademarks.
+A list of many, but not all, of the WSU trademarks are located here.

 What products can be licensed?